sylvioazevedo/hshttpd/README.md

 I have based this code on the netty.io http file server implementation (https://netty.io/4.1/xref/io/netty/example/http/file/package-summary.html).

 It is a IntelliJ project, using Gradle manager.
-The server was developed in Groovy, please feel free to rewrite into the programming language you like the most.
+The server was developed in Groovy, please feel free to rewrite it into whatever programming language you like the most.

 From git clone command: